Akshat-Jain/simple-db/README.md

 2. The secondary goal is to learn C++ and its ecosystem, including CMake, Google Test, and other tools.
 I'm also actively trying to use best practices, and also taking inspiration from other popular C++ projects in that regard.
 3. The final goal is to eventually one day someday hopefully rename it to complicated-db 🤣

+**Current state:**
+1. CREATE TABLE, DROP TABLE, SHOW TABLES commands work
+2. INSERT INTO command works, albeit with the limitation that it doesn't support inserting multiple rows at once (yet).
+3. I'm working on implementing the SELECT command currently.

 **Note:**
 1. This project isn't inspired by any specific database or book.
-2. I am actively using Gemini 2.5 Pro as a learning companion to brainstorm on different approaches for achieving some xyz thing, or to get help with C++ syntax and concepts here and there, etc.
+2. I am actively using Gemini 2.5 Pro as a learning companion to brainstorm on different approaches for achieving some xyz thing, or to get help with C++ syntax and concepts here and there, etc. With that said, I actively try to ensure that it doesn't just spoon-feed me the entire thing as that'll just defeat the whole purpose of this project.
 3. I don't have an "end state" for the database, or a specific set of features I want to implement.
 I'm taking it one step at a time, and see what all features and components I can add to it along the way.
 With that said, I actively try to brainstorm with Gemini 2.5 Pro to try and make sure that the code structure would hopefully allow future extensibility, but I guess only future Akshat can tell how that'll turn out.

-**Current state:**
-1. CREATE TABLE, DROP TABLE, SHOW TABLES commands work
-2. INSERT INTO command works, albeit with the limitation that it doesn't support inserting multiple rows at once (yet).
-3. I'm working on implementing the SELECT command currently.

 ## How to build and run